avabellaw/my-recipe/readme.md

 ## Security features

 * Flask_login is used to manage users.
-    * This helps block users from pages where a login is required.
+    * This helps block users from pages where a login is required using the decorator: @login_required.
 * Manages users and allows me to authenticate them.
     * It's then decided whether the user is allowed to view certain pages or perform certain actions.
+* Authentication checks are performed before allowing certain actions.
+For example:
+  * To delete a recipe, ownership of the recipe is checked unless the user is an admin.
+  * Ownership of the recipe is also checked to update the recipe.
 * User passwords are encrypted in SQL using Bcrypt.
 * The admin is asked to change the default password if they haven't already.
 * Validation of data is performed both at the front and back end.
-* secure_filename is used on images to ensure the filename isn't malicious.
+* secure_filename is used to check an image's filename to see if it contains malicious code.
+  * If any is found then it is removed.
+  * Certain special characters are also removed.
+* WTForms ensures that there is front-end and back-end validation.
+  * You can create your own functions for validation within the form class creation.
+* An admin is automatically created with a default password.
+  * They are prompted to change this password upon logging in for the first time and until it has been changed.
+* I tested to ensure that editing the URL wouldn't allow access to actions the user is unauthorised to use.
+* To change your password, your current password is required first.
+* The default value for DEBUG mode is False.
+To enable it, you must add the environment variable "DEBUG".

 ## Credits